2022–23 Tampa Bay Lightning season: July

 July 13, 2022, was the first day of NHL free agency.
 The Lightning were involved in the following signings and player departures:

 Forward Felix Robert was signed to a 2-year entry-level contract.
 Robert spent the past two seasons with the Wilkes-Barre/Scranton Penguins of the AHL.
 Roberts has skated in 90 games, recording 22 goals and 47 points.
 Roberts originally signed with the Pittsburgh Penguins as an undrafted free agent from the Sherbrooke Phoenix of the Quebec Major Junior Hockey League.
 Roberts is expected to join the Lightning's AHL affiliate in Syracuse.

-Defenseman Ian Cole was signed to a 1-year deal, valued at $3 million dollars.
+Defenseman Ian Cole was signed to a 1-year deal, valued at $3 million.
 Cole skated in 75 games with the Carolina Hurricanes this past season, recording two goals and 17 assists.
 Cole has appeared in 670 games over his 12 seasons NHL career.
 He was also a member of the Penguins' back to back championship teams in 2016 and 2017.

-Forward Vladislav Namestnikov was signed to a 1-year contract, valued at $2.5 million dollars.
+Forward Vladislav Namestnikov was signed to a 1-year contract, valued at $2.5 million.
 Namestnikov appeared in 75 games this past season between the Detroit Red Wings and Dallas Stars.
 He recorded 16 goals and 30 points over that stretch.
 Namestnikov was originally drafted by the Lightning in the first round of 2011 NHL entry draft.
 Namestnikov also made his NHL debut with the club during the 2013–14 season.
 Namestnikov was eventually part of the trade package that brought over Ryan McDonagh and J. T. Miller from the New York Rangers.